bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 the user-scalable value to no will disable any zooming.
 Alternatively, setting the user-scalable value to yes will turn on zooming.

-Turning off the ability to scale a website is a **bad idea**.
+Turning off the ability to scale a website is a <b>bad idea</b>.
 It harms accessibility and usability, preventing those with disabilities from viewing a website as desired.